Versality of Brill-Noether flags and degeneracy loci of twice-marked curves: Introduction

 Given a dot array $\Pi$, the \emph{row sequence} is the set of first coordinates of elements of $\Pi$ sorted in increasing order and usually denoted $(a_0, \cdots, a_r)$, where $r = |\Pi|-1$, and the \emph{column sequence} is the sorted set of second coordinates, usually denoted $(b_0, \cdots, b_r)$. \end{defn}

 See \cite[$\S 1.2$]{fultonPragacz} for a nice discussion and many examples.
 However, note that we use slightly different index conventions since we think of $a,b$ as codimensions rather than dimensions.
-This better matches our intended applications to Brill-Noether theory, where $a,b$ will be vanishing orders at a point.
+This better matches our intended applications, where $a,b$ will be vanishing orders.
 For example, we index beginning at $0$ and count ``towards the lower right'' rather than ``towards the upper left.''

 \begin{defn} Let $(C,p,q)$ be a twice-marked curve of genus $g$, $d$ a positive integer, and $\Pi$ a dot array such that $|\Pi| \geq d+1-g$.
 Define set-theoretically

 Give this locus a scheme structure by interpreting each inequality with a Fitting ideal; see Section \ref{sec:bnDegen}.
 We call $W^\Pi_d(C,p,q)$ a \emph{Brill-Noether degeneracy locus.} \end{defn}